 I launched Earth To Earth Burial in 2013 as a place to show and sell my burial and cremation fiber art.
 Since then I’ve seen cremation urns become a recognized art form with shows and competitions around the world.
 It has been my privilege to serve on the Guiding Board of Abundance NC’s very first Death Faire in Pittsoboro, North Carolina, an event that is probably the first of its kind in the world.
 People being able to talk about death and plan for the end of life is important to me.
 I’ve been asked to conduct funerals and make all kinds of burial products.
 It’s a joy to serve people in such a profound time of their lives.

-What’s next for Fiberactive Organcis?
-Sewpure, a new brand of organic cotton thread that will come in two weights; Tex 40, a multi-purpose thread that is stronger than our other threads and will expand on the color palette that Scanfil comes in, and Tex 70, a heavy-duty thread suitable for upholstery, jeans and other products that need durable sewing.
-The plan is to have Sewpure available to customers in the summer of 2017.
+This winter I’m finally launching Sewpure, a new brand of organic cotton thread in two weights; Tex 40, a multi-purpose thread that is stronger than our other threads and will expand on the color palette that Scanfil comes in, and Tex 70, a heavy-duty thread suitable for upholstery, jeans and other products that need durable sewing.
+Sewpure will be on the shelf in mid-February of 2018.
+After that … I have lots of ideas for filling gaps in what’s available in the organic thread and notions market.
+I take my direction from customer requests; if lots of people ask me for something, that makes it a product development priority.